FATTY ACID DISORDER

 - Can you test during a future pregnancy?

-- Can other members of the family have M/SCHADD or be carriers?
+- Can other members of the family have SCHADD or be carriers?

 - Can other family members be tested?

-- Does M/SCHADD happen more often in a certain ethnic group?
+- Does SCHADD happen more often in a certain ethnic group?

-- Does M/SCHADD go by any other names?
+- Does SCHADD go by any other names?

 - Where can I find more information?

-This fact sheet contains general information about M/SCHADD.
+This fact sheet contains general information about SCHADD.
 Every child is different and some of this information may not apply to your child specifically.
-Very little is known about M/SCHADD and, at present, there is no standard treatment plan.
+Very little is known about SCHADD and, at present, there is no standard treatment plan.
 Certain treatments may be recommended for some children but not others.
-Children with M/SCHADD should be followed by a metabolic doctor in addition to their primary doctor.
+Children with SCHADD should be followed by a This is a doctor or medical geneticist who has special training in diagnosing and treating metabolic disorders.
+They often work in university hospitals or large medical centers. in addition to their primary doctor.

-M/SCHADD stands for “medium/short chain 3-hydroxyacyl CoA dehydrogenase deficiency.”
+SCHADD stands for “medium/short chain 3-hydroxyacyl CoA dehydrogenase deficiency.”
 This disorder is also known as “3-hydroxyacyl CoA dehydrogenase deficiency.”
 It is one type of This is the process used by the body to change fatty acids, the building blocks of fat, into energy.
 It happens in the mitochondria – the small energy-producing parts found in each cell of the body. disorder.
-Some people with M/SCHADD have problems using fat for energy.
-However, most babies with newborn screening results showing M/SCHADD never have any symptoms.
+Some people with SCHADD have problems using Fat is one of the three main nutrients in food (carbohydrates, fat, protein).
+Some foods that contain fat are butter, margarine, oils, nuts, meats, poultry, fish and some dairy products.
+Extra calories from food are stored as body fat.
+Stored body fat provides the body with a reserve supply of energy. for energy.
+However, most babies with A screening test that looks for different disorders using a small sample of blood taken from a newborn’s heel.
+A positive or abnormal newborn screening result means that there are slight differences that were found in the baby’s blood, and further testing is needed to figure out if the baby has a metabolic disorder. results showing SCHADD never have any symptoms.

 |Fatty Acid Oxidation Disorders: